angular/angular/adev/src/content/guide/hydration.md

 ### Valid HTML structure

 There are a few cases where if you have a component template that does not have valid HTML structure, this could result in a DOM mismatch error during hydration.
-This mismatch happens because browsers will edit invalid HTML in an attempt to make it usable, for example, by adding in new element end tags when non-nestable elements are found.
-This introduces changes between an SSR generated page and the HTML in the elements tab on Chrome Dev Tools.
+This mismatch happens because browsers when parsing invalid HTML, will produce a valid DOM by making some change on the way.
+For example, by adding end tags when non-nestable elements are found.
+This introduces changes between an SSR generated HTML and the final DOM representation..

 As an example, here are some of the most common cases of this issue.